How Do I Continue Socializing My Puppy With Other Dogs?

 Understanding Socialization Takes Time

 Socializing your puppy with other dogs is a process that takes time and patience.
 It is important to understand that each puppy is unique and will progress at their own pace.
 Some puppies may take to socialization quickly and easily, while others may require more time and support.
 Be patient with your puppy's progress and remember that every positive interaction is a step forward.
-Consistency in providing socialization opportunities and positive reinforcement is key to helping your puppy develop into a sociable and well-adjusted adult dog.
+Consistency in providing socialization opportunities and positive reinforcement is key to helping your puppy develop into a sociable and well-adjusted .

 Consistently Reinforcing Positive Behavior